Suppose ABC is a right triangle with sides of lengths a, b, and c... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Suppose ABC is a right triangle with sides of lengths a, b, and c and right angle at C. Use the Pythagorean theorem to find the unknown side length.
 Then find exact values of the six trigonometric functions for angle B. Rationalize denominators when applicable.
-See Example 1. a = 6, c = 7
+See Example 1. a = 5, b = 12

 Verified Solution